agarwalvipin/open_cfa/LOS/Derivatives/Reading 67.md

       * **Options** (Calls and Puts)
       * **Credit Derivatives** (like a CDS, which only pays out *if* a default event occurs)

-**Exam Tip:** The easiest way to distinguish them is to ask: "Does a party have a choice to act?"
+**<mark>EXAM TIP:</mark>:** The easiest way to distinguish them is to ask: "Does a party have a choice to act?"
 If yes, it's a contingent claim.
 If no (both are obligated), it's a forward commitment.

 This decision-making process can be visualized as follows: